danrl/kroppzeug/README.md

 Kroppzeug helps you to manage your server kindergarten by parsing your SSH config file and providing shortcuts for connecting to a server or updating one or all servers.
-Kroppzeug is perfect for managing a few to a dozent servers but may be no fun when you have to orchestrate hundreds or thousands of servers.
+Kroppzeug is perfect for managing a few to a dozen servers but may be no fun when you have to orchestrate hundreds or thousands of servers.
 It requires that you use a terminal multiplexer like screen or tmux after connecting to a server.